helium/helium-wallet-rs/README.md

 The following environment variables are supported:

+* `SOLANA_MAINNET_URL` - The Solana RPC URL to use for mainnet.
+  This will get used by default or when `--url m` is passed in.
+  The default mainnet URL is a rate limited API served by the Helium Foundation which is rate limited.
+Use a custom provider for repeated or large requests.

-* `HELIUM_API_URL` - The API URL to use for commands that need API access, for example sending tokens.
+* `SOLANA_DEVNET_URL` - The Solana RPC URL to use for devnet.
+  This will get used `--url d` is passed in

 * `HELIUM_WALLET_PASSWORD` - The password to use to decrypt the wallet.
 Useful for scripting or other non-interactive commands, but